cockroachlabs/cloud-report/reproduction-steps.md

 go build
 ```

-## Microbenchmarks
+# Microbenchmarks

-### Run on GCP & AWS
+## Run on GCP & AWS

 To test all machines, run:
 ~~~
 ./cloud-report-2019
 ~~~

-Meaningful flags inlcude:
+Meaningful flags include:

 ** Flag ** | ** Operation **
 -----------|----------------
-`-cloudDetails` | Specify a JSON file to detail the machine types you want to test.
+`-cloud-details` | Specify a JSON file to detail the machine types you want to test.
 Use `cloudDetails/default.json` as a template. <br/><br/>For any machines you want to test with EBS on AWS, make sure they're listed as `ebsMachineTypes`.
 `-io-skip` | Skip the IO tests, which take a long time to complete
 `-iterations` | Run the benchmark tests _x_ times against the same machines.
 To run the tests against a separate set of machines, you must manually destroy the roachprod cluster that gets created.

-As noted above, you can choose some other set of machines to test by specifying another file with `-cloudDetails`.
+As noted above, you can choose some other set of machines to test by specifying another file with `-cloud-details`.

-### Run on Azure
+## Run on Azure

 1. Manually provision the machines you want to test on Azure, with a few crucial considerations: